atomisthq/docs/README.md

 See [below][build-serve] for instructions on how to test your changes locally.

+*You are not required to test your changes locally in order to contribute.* Edit right on GitHub, and let the build take care of it.

 [doc-style]: https://developers.google.com/style/ (Google Developer Documentation Style Guide)

+## Contribution criteria

+Pull requests will be merged if they are better than the existing text.
+They don't need to be perfect.

+Here's how I define better:

+* Out-of-date information is the worst.
+* Emptiness is better than inaccurate information.
+* Placeholders are better than emptiness.
+* Any (accurate) information is better than none.

+Additional links and information is great.

+We (jessitron) will move toward a consistent style and tone after merging.

 ## Content reuse